Ritik210/OpenGl/README.md

 # OpenGl
-This repository contains different Computer graphics.
+This repository contains different Computer graphics algorithms.

 To use them first u need to setup openGL in your system.